dmsoares/my-monad-tutorial/monad-tutorial.md

 In other words, we need to be able to implement a higher-order function that combines `map` and `flat`.

-Provided we can implement such a function (and another we will see we look at the monad laws) for our lists, arrays or, more generally, for any 'container' type, we have turned that type into a **monad**.
+Provided we can implement such a function (and another we will see when we look at the monad laws) for our lists, arrays or, more generally, for any 'container' type, we have turned that type into a **monad**.

 Both Haskell and JavaScript already provide implementations for, respectively, lists and arrays.
 In Haskell that would be `(=<<)` (specialised to lists, as it is overloaded), and in JavaScript `Array.prototype.flatMap()`.